New Class of Landau Levels and Hall Phases in a 2D Electron Gas Subject to an Inhomogeneous Magnetic Field: An Analytic Solution: 2D Electron Gas in Inhomogeneous Magnetic Field

 The resulting Hall conductivity is displayed with respect to the Fermi level $E_F$ in Figs.~\ref{fig:hallcondloccyl} and \ref{fig:hallcondintcyl}.
 In contrast to the previous homogeneous perturbation, we find a fractional quantum Hall conductivity pattern with sharp (!) transitions that alternate with smooth sign changes in-between.
 Interestingly, the sharp Hall conductivity transitions follow exactly the Rydberg series of the Hydrogen energy levels (horizontally dotted lines), i.e. they are observed at

-Notice that similarly to the previous computations, the Hall conductivity may not be fully converged at high Fermi Energies, i.e. for $\lambda\lessapprox 1/16 $.
 Hence, some Hydrogen properties are recovered at least for this specific perturbation, which one probably might have expected, due to the similarity of the corresponding partial differential equations.
+Notice that similarly to the previous computations, the convergence of the Hall conductivity becomes increasingly complex at high Fermi Energies, i.e. for $\lambda\lessapprox 1/16 $, due to the strong delocalization of the wavefunctions.